Danny Imray

-Daniel Edward Peter Imray (born 27 July 2003) is an English professional footballer who plays as a right-back or right wing-back for Blackpool on loan from Premier League club Crystal Palace.
+Daniel Edward Peter Imray (born 27 July 2003) is an English professional footballer who plays as a right-back or right wing-back for club Wrexham.

 Career

 Early career

 After playing for Ilford and Billericay Town at youth level, Imray joined Chelmsford City in 2019, scoring 23 goals in 11 appearances at under-18 level, before earning a call-up to the senior side.
 On 4 February 2020, Imray made his debut for Chelmsford, at the age of 16, starting in a 2–0 loss against Concord Rangers in the Essex Senior Cup.

 Crystal Palace

 On 3 February 2021, Crystal Palace announced the signing of Imray, initially to play for their academy set-up.

 Loan to Chelmsford City

 On 31 January 2022, Imray returned to former club Chelmsford on loan until the end of the season.
 On 5 February 2022, he made his second debut for Chelmsford, scoring and winning a penalty in a 3–1 win at Dulwich Hamlet.